Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/README.md

 ## Roadmap
 - [ ] (Optional) Try out model with time dependence. (should allow a flexible amount of shots to be used.)
+- [ ] Try to train ML Model on QC dataONLY (replicate paper findings with own Neuronal Net)
+- [ ] Create datasets which extract probabilities
+- [ ] Split datasets into parts (each circuit part should be evaluated on it's own + all together)